guettli/desktop-tips-and-tricks/README.md

 * I prefer that "Enter" starts a new line.
 "Enter" should not send the message.
 See "Preferences > Advanced > When writing a message, press Enter to…"

+Use "dnd" (do not disturb) if you are on vacation or sick.
+If you have guidelines in your company, I would try to add this to the guidelines.
+It does not scale, if everybody should remember who is currently on vacation and who is available.

 ### Slack: Focused walk through the last messages in "Threads".

 * Click on "Threads" (upper left corner)